modehnal/GNOMETerminalAutomation/article/presentation_article.md

     In the meantime, you will need a knowledge how to go through the Accessibility tree by hand and check different Atspi nodes attributes to improve your queries.

-    Lets use an interactive python shell - ipython3.
+    Lets use an interactive Python shell - ipython3.

     ```sh
     sudo python3 -m pip install ipython # Install ipython3.